-“Obviously the amount of feedback looks like it has upset him, to the point where he’s said 'well then I won’t do anything',” Brown said at the Autosport International show yesterday.
+"Obviously the amount of feedback looks like it’s upset him, to the point where he’s said well then I won’t do anything," Brown told Reuters at the Autosport International show on Thursday.

 Mercedes have made no official comment on the reasons for Hamilton's actions, although a team source said it was "just a bit of hygiene" to wipe the slate clean for a fresh start this season.